eduncan911/eduncan911.github.io/source/_posts/2014-07-11-key-based-ssh-logins-with-putty.markdown

 Here's the steps I take to create a Session profile.

-1. Open PuTTY and you should be in the Session category on the left.
+- Open PuTTY and you should be in the Session category on the left.
-2. For the `Host Name`, enter the DNS or IP address.
+- For the `Host Name`, enter the DNS or IP address.
 E.g. mylinuxvm.cloudapp.net
-3. Make sure `Port 22` and `SSH` options are set (usually the default).
+- Make sure `Port 22` and `SSH` options are set (usually the default).

-{% img /blog/images/key-based-ssh-logins-with-putty/1-putty-create-session.png "Create Session Profile in PuTTY" %}
+{% img /blog/images/key-based-ssh-logins-with-putty/1-putty-create-session.png Create Session Profile in PuTTY %}

-4. Set a default `Username` to login with by clicking the category `Connection` then `Data`.
+- Set a default `Username` to login with by clicking the category `Connection` then `Data`.
 Enter your username in the `Auto-login username` text box.

-{% img /blog/images/key-based-ssh-logins-with-putty/2-putty-create-session.png "Auto-Login Username in PuTTY Session" %}
+{% img /blog/images/key-based-ssh-logins-with-putty/2-putty-create-session.png Auto-Login Username in PuTTY Session %}

-5. Finally, to save your Session profile, click back on the Session category on the left.
+- Finally, to save your Session profile, click back on the Session category on the left.
 Then under the `Saved Sessions` textbox, enter a name for this session.
 I like to call my sessions the name of my VMs, e.g. mylinuxvm.cloudapp.net.

-6. Now, press the Save button.
+- Now, press the Save button.

-{% img /blog/images/key-based-ssh-logins-with-putty/3-putty-create-session.png "Save Session Profile in PuTTY" %}
+{% img /blog/images/key-based-ssh-logins-with-putty/3-putty-create-session.png Save Session Profile in PuTTY %}

 You have now created your first Session profile in PuTTY.
 It's usually during this Save process that I may inadvertently click on one of the existing Saved Sessions, in which your profile is now completed wiped out and you have to start all over.